tzutalin/dlib-android/README.md

 ### Build JNI code and shared library for Android application
 * You can change the compiler architecture in dlib-android/jni/Application.mk

-* Android Studio build JNI code and move to use them, but if you don't compile Android Studio run in command line:
+* Android Studio build JNI code and move to libs folder to use them, but if you don't compile the ndk run in command line to build and see warnings:

 ```sh
     $ cd [dlib-android]/app/src/main/jni